-Students are required to park in designated spots provided by the university at the homes.
+Students are required to purchase a parking pass and park in designated spots provided by the university at the homes.
 Students cannot park along the street or in front of neighbors' homes.

 KITCHEN EQUIPMENT

 Students may use the kitchen provided.
 Any other equipment must be bought by the students.
 If desired, one small personal fridge is allowed per room.